scrapinghub/andi/README.rst

 Web server example
 ******************

-That can be useful also for implementing a new web framework.
+``andi`` can be useful also for implementing a new web framework.

-Let's imagine you can declare your sever in a
+Let's imagine a framework where you can declare your sever in a class like the following:
-class:

 .. code-block:: python